top of page

 • overall impression of ability to represent the Miss America or Miss America’s Teen Organization at a high profile event.

 This question is asked immediately following the opening number, while the contestant is wearing her opening number wardrobe.
 This is the first phase of on stage competition.
-Contestants will respond to one on stage question regarding her Community Service Initiative (or CSI).
-Responses should not be longer than 30 seconds.
+Contestants will respond to one on stage question.
+Questions may touch on an aspect of the Miss America brand, mission statement, or the four points (Style, Service, Scholarship, Success) of the foundationResponses should not be longer than 20 seconds.
 This phase of competition allows insight into the contestant's:

 • commitment to the "service";